ConYel/my_site_two/README.md

 You shall be told what pleased me to-day in the writings of Hecato; it is these words: "What progress, you ask, have I made?
 I have begun to be a friend to myself."
 That was indeed a great benefit; such a person can never be alone.
 You may be sure that such a man is a friend to all mankind.
 ― Seneca

+Do what is right, not what is easy nor what is popular.
+― Roy T. Bennett